 This is where Africa goes to hide in the dry, winter season.
-The permanent waterways of the Linyanti rivers and lagoons, floodplains and marshlands creates a wetland paradise sought by thirsty herbivores and hungry predators alike.
+The Linyanti rivers and lagoons, floodplains and marshlands creates a wetland paradise sought by thirsty herbivores and hungry predators alike.
 This is a quiet nook of the Chobe National Park and is said to attract one of the largest populations of elephants worldwide.
-The water levels can be erratic, which means boat excursions may not take place if the levels are too low.

 The safari experience in Botswana is second to none.
 It is one of the wildest, most game-rich countries in Africa and the varying, vast landscapes offer endlessly contrasting experiences.
 Chobe National Park is the country's oldest and it offers some of the best game viewing there is.

 The Linyanti region of Chobe is undiscovered in comparison to other safari hotspots, and holds as much, if not more, value as a wildlife destination.
 The secluded location and the subsequent privacy of the experience at Camp Linyanti translate to memorable, impactful understanding of Africa.

 General game viewing at Camp Linyanti is conducted in open-air 4x4 vehicles, which traverse the riverine forests and lush terrain.
 Currently the water levels are too low for boat trips, which we no longer offer.
 This is subject to change when the Linyanti begins to flow again.

 Mornings at Camp Linyanti begin with an early wake up call and optional tea and coffee before heading out on game drive, which follows the floodplains and riverbanks.